alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 ### Dashboard

-The Streamlit dashboard I built already in the [`dashboard`](https://github.com/alxhslm/googly-eyes/tree/main/dashboard) subdirectory could quite be deployed to [Streamlit cloud](https://streamlit.io/cloud) it is.
+Unfortunately the Streamlit dashboard I built already in the [`dashboard`](https://github.com/alxhslm/googly-eyes/tree/main/dashboard) subdirectory could not be deployed to [Streamlit cloud](https://streamlit.io/cloud) as-is.
 This is because the dashboard used uses files from the shared [`common`](https://github.com/alxhslm/googly-eyes/tree/main/common) directory but Streamlit cloud dashboards only have access to files in the same directory.

 To get around this limitation, I created a wrapper module [`app.py`](https://github.com/alxhslm/googly-eyes/blob/main/app.py) at the root of the repo, which in turn calls the existing dashboard code.
 This ensures that the deployed dashoard has access to the entire repo.
 This setup supports both local development and cloud deployment, without any code duplication.

-The architecture of the system is shown below.
+The architecture of the production system is shown below.

 {{< mermaid >}}
 graph TD